 Construction beginning Spring/Summer 2024

 Greenway Detour Routes

-During the sewer rehabilitation projects, greenway users may use detour routes that provide connectivity to commuter and recreational destinations.
+During the project to reconstruct the Black Creek Greenway, and the project to construct the Cary Parkway Pedestrian Bridge, greenway users may use detour routes that provide connectivity to commuter and recreational destinations.
 These detour routes will follow a combination of existing trails and roadways, and signage will be provided to guide trail users.